Dr Madsen Pirie

 He has also contributed articles to national magazines and newspapers on subjects ranging from health policy, economic management, taxation and public spending, transport, pensions, and welfare.

 Sam Bowman is Deputy Director of the Adam Smith Institute, Britain’s leading libertarian think tank, where he has worked since 2010.
-He is responsible for managing and editing the Institute’s publications and research, as well as managing the Institute’s team on a daily basis and helping with the ASI’s overall strategy, acting as a media spokesman for the Institute and writing and researching in his spare time.
+He is responsible for managing the Institute’s team on a daily basis, working on the ASI’s overall strategy, acting as a media spokesman for the Institute and writing and researching in his spare time.

 His current research agenda is the political economy of “Bleeding Heart Libertarianism”, a school of thought that tries to use free market policies to improve the welfare of the poor.
 His key policy areas are immigration and planning, which he sees as the two major areas where states hurt the poor globally and in the UK respectively.
 He is also interested in market monetarism, the epistemic challenges facing social democracy, and the case for wealth redistribution within free markets.
 He likes food, beer and pop music.